GmodNET/GmodDotNet/docfx_project/articles/tutorials/hello-world-detailed/index.md

 ### Testing

-While testing you may make changes in C#.
-You'll have to rebuild and reinstall the module if you do that.
+You'll have to rebuild and reinstall the module when you make changes in C#.

-1. When you reinstall the module in `lua/bin/Modules/<module folder>/` you may get this error because the module is in use while playing:
+1. When you reinstall the module (by copying it to: `lua/bin/Modules/GmodHelloWorld/`) you may get this error.
+That's because the module is in use while playing:

 ![file-in-use](../hello-world/images/file-in-use.png)